Phala-Network/gramine/Documentation/devel/onboarding.rst

 together with its manifest file locally, then git-commit and git-push them, then create a PR on GitHub and go through the review process.
-The obvious difference from other sections is that you do *not* need to run Gramine tests or other applications for verification -- enabling your application in Gramine cannot affect other tests/apps.
+The obvious difference from other sections is that you do *not* need to run Gramine tests or other applications for verification -- running your application in Gramine cannot affect other tests/apps.

 Below are several good examples of adding new applications in Gramine (but note